HarrisonBounds/NotesAI/README.md

 3. After stopping the recording, the application will automatically transcribe the audio and summarize the transcription into a notes format.

-4. All generated files (audio recordings, transcriptions, and summaries) will be saved in organized directories within the project folder:
+4. All generated files (audio recordings, transcriptions) will be deleted after the summary is complete.
+The summary will then be autoamtically pushed to your repository in the NOTES folder.

-   - `audio_files/`: Contains recorded audio files in `.wav` and `.mp3` formats.
-   - `transcription_files/`: Contains transcription files in `.txt` format.
-   - `summary_files/`: Contains summarized notes in `.txt` format.

 ## Code Structure